arcus/education_modules/data_visualization_in_seaborn/data_visualization_in_seaborn.md

 ```
 ![Age and height scatterplot from previous figure, now with slightly different shades of blue, orange, and green.](media/seaborn_scatter_5.png)

-Rather than changing the palette for each individual plot, you may want to change the default color palatte for all of the plots you're generating.
+Rather than changing the palette for each individual plot, you may want to change the default color palette for all of the plots you're generating.
 To do that, use `set_theme` to change the default settings for seaborn plots.

 ```Python
 # to set the colorblind palette as default